camilne9/election_analytics_blog/posts/reflection_prediction.md

 My model correctly predicted that Joe Biden would win.
 My national two-party popular vote prediction was within one RMSE of capturing the actual national two-party popular vote share.
 And my model correctly predicted the winning candidate in 48 states and the District of Columbia.

-These accuracies seem to suggest that my model was reasonably effective.
-However, with heavy dependence on polling accuracy
+**These accuracies seem to suggest that my model was reasonably effective.
+However, with a lack of robustness due to heavy dependence on polling accuracy and a consistent underestimation of Trump's two party vote share in each state, it seems that my model does not capture the election exceptionally well.**